 Grow in the border

 Choose a sunny, sheltered spot where there is fertile, well-drained soil.
-Give your plants plenty space – at least 18″ between plants.
+Give your plants plenty space – up to 18″ between plants.
 Make a good-sized planting hole and incorporate fresh compost around the roots to help give your plants a good start.
 The crown of the plant should be level with the top of the soil – too deep and it will rot, too high and it could dry out.
 If you’re unsure, simply look at the level the plant is sitting at in the pot when you buy it, and make sure you keep it the same when you plant it out.